Revision note. We have updated our coverage of Opera 3, by Byllye Williams. Finally, we can offer photos of all five releases on the label.

 Byllye Williams, the daughter of a minister, was born Byllye Elizabeth Blassengame in Dowagiac, Michigan, on April 13, 1922.
-Her family had moved there from Chicago and returned to the city probably in the late 1920s.
+Her family had moved to the small rural town from Chicago and returned to the city probably in the late 1920s.
 She joined Local 208 of the Musicians Union in Chicago on November 4, 1940.
 At the time, she gave her name as Byllye B. Williams (which could be a stage name).

 She was at the height of her visibility in 1948, when Opera released these sides on her.
-Blues Records 1943-1970, Volume Two, compiled by Mike Leadbitter, Leslie Fancourt, and Paul Pelletier (LFP), lists a recording date of October 15, 1948, but this cannot possibly be correct.
-It is the date that Savoy mastered sides from this session for release.
+Blues Records 1943-1970, Volume Two, compiled by Mike Leadbitter, Leslie Fancourt, and Paul Pelletier (LFP), lists a recording date of October 15, 1948, but this was when Savoy mastered sides from the session for release.

 Billboard on November 6, 1948, reported that Savoy had purchased six "race" masters from Opera.
 Acorn was a subsidiary of Savoy, set up with disguised ownership in order to put out releases (like those of John Lee Hooker under various pseudonyms) that might prompt legal action.
 On the Savoy and Acorn labels Byllye became "Billye."
 On Acorn she was billed as "Billye Williams - The Blues Girl."
 The Acorn release of "Disgusted Blues" used a different take from the original Opera release.
-It is a hair faster than the take used on Opera, timing in at 3:11 instead of 3:26; Byllye plays a piano introduction not included in the original; and Bill Douglas plays alto sax instead of clarinet.
-On the Acorn take, Byllye sings the line "I want a great big 45 / To blow out your dirty brains — 'Cause you ain't no good" twice; on the Opera take it appears only at the end of the piece.
+It is a hair faster, timing in at 3:11 instead of 3:26; Byllye plays a piano introduction not included in the original; and Bill Douglas plays alto sax instead of clarinet.
+On the Acorn take, Byllye sings "I want a great big .45 / To blow out your dirty brains — 'Cause you ain't no good" twice; on the Opera take the line appears only at the end of the piece.

 Furthermore, the March 6, 1948 Chicago Defender carried an advertisement for the Four Star Lounge (224 East 61st Street) that featured Byllye Williams, identifying her as the "Recording Artist of 'Disgusted Woman Blues'."
 In other words, she had recorded the song by this date; the mention does not constitute proof that Opera Op-1/2 had been released.
 More importantly, it tells us that these recordings were almost certainly done in late 1947, before the Musicians Union recording ban went into effect on January 1, 1948.

 Another Opera 2 label scan (from a copy without center hole damage) can be seen on Mike Kredinac's Web site, Mike's Pix.
 Though we have a photo of the Op-1 side in our archives, the label damage is too extensive to warrant displaying it here.
 We can confirm that the original title was "Disgusted Woman Blues" (the take released on Acorn was called "Disgusted Blues").
 The session listings are derived from LFP; however, they did not recognize that two different takes of "Disgusted" were issued.
-The labels to both sides of Opera Op-1/2 attribute the arrangements to "B. Douglas"; whether that was Bill or Buck we of course haven't the foggiest.
+The labels to both sides of Opera Op-1/2 helpfually attribute the arrangements to "B. Douglas"; was that Bill, or Buck?.

 Ray "Bill" and Roy "Buck" Douglas look like brothers in the two photos we have seen of them (in 1945 or 1946, they were members of a Bill Martin band, as can be seen on our Hy-Tone page).
 Their names suggest they were identical twins, though this needs to be confirmed.
 They were based in Kansas City before coming to Chicago; a 1939 photo, taken at Club Reno in KC, shows both Douglas brothers on the bandstand with three other KC-based musicians who migrated to Chicago during World War II: Bill Searcy, Lowell Pointer, and Bill Martin.
 Searcy and Pointer would work for a time with Tom Archia; Bill Martin enjoyed several years of steady employment as a bandleader, turning out four singles for Hy-Tone and later recording for the Decca subsidiary Coral.

 Buck, a tenor saxophonist in the Coleman Hawkins tradition, had acquired a little recording experience before Opera started up.
 He had cut for Hy-Tone on Bill Martin's two sessions in May and September 1946, and for RCA Victor in a New Orleans-style band led by trombonist Preston Jackson (October 31, 1946).
-In September 1948 or February 1949, he would cut at least two sides for the Square Deal label, a tiny enterprise of which he was part-owner (see Appendix).
+In September 1948 or February 1949, he would cut four sides for the Square Deal label, a tiny enterprise of which he was part-owner (see Appendix A).

-Local 208's contract lists show Bill Douglas as the bandleader of record in the clubs during this period.
-So far as we know, this session was the first appearance on record for Bill Douglas' reedy Swing-era clarinet.
+Local 208's contract lists show Bill Douglas as the bandleader in the clubs during this period.
+So far as we know, this session was marked the first appearance on record for Bill's reedy Swing-era clarinet.

 Byllye Williams (voc, p) with Adam Lambert (eg); Sylvester Hickman (b).